chanzuckerberg/czid-bench/README.md

 # tweaking InSilicoSeq options
 Edit [params.py](params.py) or [main.py](main.py) as desired, e.g., to select a different set of [error models](https://insilicoseq.readthedocs.io/en/latest/iss/model.html).

+If the output data changes, we expect the output file name to change as well.
+It's always a good idea to increment LOGICAL_VERSION (whole numbers only) after making changes to the code.

+# interpreting the output
 Each output file name reflects the params of its generation, like so:
 ```
 norg_6__nacc_27__uniform_weight_per_organism__hiseq_reads__v4__[R1, R2].fastq.gz